-The Degree of Sagging and Other Factors Dr. Parker Considers
+The Degree of Sagging and Other Factors To Consider

-Based on your individual genetics, pregnancy history, and weight changes, breasts will sag to varying degrees.
 Plastic surgeons use a classification system to categorize the degree of breast sagging, or ptosis, as shown in the schematic below.
-This classification system helps me determine which breast lift options are best for an individual based on the amount of their breast ptosis.
+This classification system helps me determine which breast lift options are best for an individual based on the extent of their breast ptosis.

 Breast Ptosis Diagram: Measuring Your Degree of Sagging

-- A normal breast has the nipple and parenchyma (glandular tissue and fat which compose the breast) of the breast sitting above the crease underneath the breast, or the inframammary fold.
+- A normal breast has the nipple and parenchyma (glandular tissue and fat which compose the breast) sitting above the inframammary fold, or the crease underneath the breast.

 - Grade 1 ptosis is mild sagging in which the nipple lies at the level of the inframammary fold and the parenchyma below it.